 Final Thoughts

 If you live in an area with coyotes, you need to take special care of your cat.
-Coyotes will hunt cats, especially during the night and during spring, summer, and fall.
-Because of how fast coyotes are, it is next to impossible for your cat to survive a coyote attack.
+Coyotes will hunt cats, especially during the night.
+Because of how fast coyotes are, it is challenging for your cat to survive a coyote attack.

-You can protect your cat by bringing it indoors during the nighttime and removing any food sources from the coyotes.
+You can protect your cat by bringing them indoors, at least during the nighttime, and removing any food sources from the yard.
 These two tips should be incorporated into your cat protection plan, even if you add a fence, cat posts, or coyote-repellent lights to your property.

 Related Reads: